dimitrismistriotis/dimitrismistriotis.github.io/_posts/2018-05-24-red_flags_in_interviews.md

 Socrates: The difference here is that Dimitry wants to do so for his agenda and reasons, when it is "everybody" or "the majority", it does not ring a bell, It is like the whole of Notre Damme.
+Jason: This is what was happening in the previous place that I was which can be described as "hell".
+They said to me that they work hard and play hard, sometimes stay a little bit longer.
+We had many customers from the States so many times you had to stay longer to talk to them over the phone because of the time difference.
+Makes sense and seemed totally OK, this was the pitch in the interview.
+They said precisely "every once in a while".
+The endgame was that I ended up going there 08:00 in the morning, one hour earlier than what was in the contract in order to conduct "meetings" to "organize" the department with every day leaving the office after 19:00/20:00.
+This was not because of talks with clients or anything, there was nothing well organized, not a good work-life balance which was constantly causing issues.
+Dimitry: I think here there is a subliminal issue here: I do not have proper management or project management, there is nobody to properly coordinate things or anything like that, something that we used to have all over in Greece.
+The only way in this environment to get a result is leave the workhorses/plebs work all day long.
+Jason: When there is no organization which is also a red flag for later.
+There is also the absence of communication.
+You might have to wait for a designer to finalize his work for say 5 hours, with you in these five hours doing nothing or fooling around (scratching yourself).

+## Leader of Team of One - Responsible for Everything

+Socrates: What is your opinion for roles where you are supposed to be a lead and then while reading the description you find out that you will be doing everything in a nice little compact package?
+Jason: It is a trap, a trap for people that are somehow new in the field...
+Dimitry: not necessarily.
+Socrates: I have talked with people that want an UX designer but the also do digital marketing so they want someone to do their banners for their ad campaigns.
+Jason: I had head that "we are entering your space now..."
+Socrates: ... and we will build a department around you.
+Dimitry: I have heard that as well.
+We will make a department around you (note: I also once believed it).